Healthy Recipes Blog

 Cooking the eggs in the skillet.

-Serve immediately.
-In the photo below, the eggs are served on toasted keto English muffins:
+When the eggs are ready, they still glisten.
+They are in no way dry or overcooked.
+Serve them immediately.
+In the photo below, the eggs are served on toasted keto English muffins.

 Soft scrambled eggs are served on toast.